Om Raut

-Om Raut is an Indian filmmaker.
-Raut has received 68th National Film Awards for Best Popular Film for the film Tanhaji.
-He received several accolades for his 2015 film Lokmanya: Ek Yug Purush.
+Om Raut (born 21 December 1981) is an Indian film director, writer, former child actor and producer.
+He has received the 68th National Film Awards for Best Popular Film for the film Tanhaji.
+He received Maharashtra State Awards for his 2015 film Lokmanya: Ek Yug Purush.

-Raut's upcoming working is the hindu mythological film Adipurush, an adaptation of Ramayana, starring Prabhas in the titular role of Lord Rama.
+His 2023 film, Adipurush, an adaptation of the Ramayana, starring Prabhas in the title role of Lord Rama, received mostly unfavourable reviews from both the critics and audience, alike.
+The direction, dialogues, and faithfulness to the source material were deemed not evident.
+It also got labelled with controversies owing to visual effects and portrayal of Lord Rama, Hanuman and Ravana.
+It was panned by critics.
+The movie has one of the lowest ratings on Rotten tomatoes.

 Early life

-Raut was born in Mumbai to his mother Neena—a television producer, and father Bharatkumar—a senior journalist, well-known author & successful Rajya Sabha member.
-Raut's grandfather J. S. Bandekar (1925–2017) was a documentary filmmaker & editor.
+Om was born in Mumbai to Bharat Kumar and Neena Raut.
+His mother is a television producer and his father is a senior journalist, well-known author, and successful Rajya Sabha member.
+Raut's grandfather, J. S. Bandekar, (1925–2017) was a documentary filmmaker and editor.

-After working as a child artist in several theatre plays and ad films, Raut's feature film acting debut came with a lead role in Karamati Coat in 1993.
-He did a post-graduate degree in films from Syracuse University's College of Visual and Performing Arts in New York State, and also holds a bachelor degree in Electronics Engineering from the Shah & Anchor College of Engineering in Mumbai.
+After working as a child artist in several theatre plays and ad films, Raut's feature film acting debut came with a lead role in Karamati Coat, in 1993.

+Raut attended Junior college at D.G.
+Ruparel college in Matunga and also holds a bachelor's degree in Electronics Engineering from the Shah & Anchor College of Engineering in Mumbai.
+He joined Syracuse University's College of Visual and Performing Arts in New York State to study film and television.